talkjs/tutorials/how-to-delete-a-conversation/how-to-delete-a-conversation.md

 - Created a backend server and sent it the conversation ID.
 - Called TalkJS's REST API to delete the conversation.

-For the full example code for this tutorial, see our Github repo.
+For the full example code for this tutorial, see [our GitHub repo](https://github.com/talkjs/talkjs-examples/tree/master/howtos/how-to-delete-a-conversation).

-!!insert link to repo

 If you want to learn more about TalkJS, here are some good places to start: